srinivasayush/srinivasayush/README.md

 # Ayush Srinivas
 ## Software Developer | Problem Solver | Code Enthusiast

-👋 Hello!
-I'm Ayush Srinivas, a passionate software developer with a knack for crafting elegant solutions to complex problems.
+👋 Hi!
+I'm Ayush Srinivas, a passionate software developer who loves to craft elegant solutions to complex problems.
 My journey in the world of programming has equipped me with a diverse skill set and a commitment to continuous learning.

 ### 🛠️ Technologies and Skills